Allied Health Sciences, B.S.

 - Located in the state-of-the-art Raleigh J. Finkelstein Hall (RFH) within close proximity of five hospitals, the Medical Education and Research Center, and many research, clinical, and treatment facilities.

-- With its strong relationships with the region's medical community, the program is able to provide students with the opportunity for high-quality clinical experiences which are an important part of the students learning experience.
+- With strong relationships with the region's medical community, the program provides students with opportunities for high-quality clinical experiences which are an important aspect of the learning experience.

 - Courses are taught by tenure track or adjunct faculty members who meet the highest levels of professional standards; the program does not use graduate assistants to teach courses.